Dear Chester’s Dad,

 Options for Treating Dogs with Allergies

-One idea you may want to share with your veterinarian is a medication Pet Health Pharmacy can compound called oclacitinib.
+One idea you may want to share with your veterinarian is a medication called oclacitinib, which can be compounded at Pet Health, a division of Women’s International Pharmacy, Inc..

 Here is the information you can share with your veterinarian: